Konotop: Climate

+Konotop has a warm-summer humid continental climate (Köppen Dfb).
+Sitting in the mid latitudes, it is continental with moderate precipitation.
+More continental climates at the same latitude – such as Regina, Saskatchewan in Canada – have much colder winters than Konotop, suggesting that there is still significant moderation from the Atlantic Ocean.

 History

-During the beginning of the 17th century, Cossacks were first based in that area.
+In the beginning of the 17th century, Cossacks were first based in the area.
 The settlement was first mentioned in 1634 in various documents as Novoselytsia.
-In 1642 a Polish fortress was built in that place named after the river Konotopka.
-Probably the river disappeared, and another one was created, Yezuch.
-The fortification became a key point in the struggle against the Moscow state.
+In 1642 a Polish fortress was built in the area, named after the river Konotopka.
+It is likely that the river disappeared before another one, Yezuch, was formed.
+The fortification became a key point in the struggle against Muscovy.

-Another hypothesis is that the name of the city could originate from the name of the ancient Warmian knyaz (князь) Christopher of Kononowitz of the noble Polish-Belarusian-Lithuanian family Kononowicz-Piłsudski that still exists and uses the Polish coat of arms of Radwan.
+Another hypothesis is that the name of the city originated from the name of the ancient Warmian knyaz Christopher of Kononowitz of the noble Polish-Lithuanian family Kononowicz-Piłsudski which exists to this day and uses the Polish coat of arms of Radwan.
 The name "Konotop" would then mean “the place of Kono(nowitz)” from adjoining the suffix topos (cf. Ancient Greek τόπος) meaning place or location.

 In 1659 the Battle of Konotop took place near the city, in which Cossacks led by Ivan Vyhovsky (allied with Poles and Crimean Tatars) defeated Muscovite forces.
 In 1782 Konotop was granted municipal rights.
+Three annual fairs were held in Konotop in the late 19th century.

 During World War II, Konotop was occupied by the German Army from 3 September 1941 to 6 September 1943.
 Details of this are recounted in the book The Forgotten Soldier by Guy Sajer.
-The Germans operated a Nazi prison and the Stalag 310 prisoner-of-war camp in the city.
+The Germans operated a Nazi prison in the city.
+The Stalag 310 prisoner-of-war camp was based in the city from July 1942 until May 1943, when it was moved to Zaporizhzhia.
+In 1943, Konotop was the location of the Stalag 384 POW camp and a subcamp of the Dulag 102 transit POW camp.